01 of 09

 Fold the Bottom Over and Secure With Tape

 The floral wrapper will have a point at the bottom.
 Turn the flower package over, fold the point up and secure with tape.Continue to 9 of 9 below.

 Tie Pretty String or Raffia Around the Wrapped Bouquet

 Tie a pretty matching string, ribbon or raffia around the floral package, then give your beautifully wrapped flowers to someone and watch them smile with delight!
 You don't have to wait for Valentine's Day to give the object of your affections a gift of flowers.
 Make someone's day today.
-A bouquet of flowers is such a beautiful and straightforward presentation that takes very little time, effort and money, but makes an excellent and lasting positive impression to your gift recipient.
+A bouquet is such a beautiful and straightforward presentation that takes very little time, effort and money, but makes an excellent and lasting positive impression to your gift recipient.